Mill-Pond-Research/The-Intelligence-Solution/old/docs/psai-framework.md

 # Problem-Solution AI (PSAI) Framework

 The Problem-Solution AI Framework (PSAI) is a structured approach that breaks down the Google Ventures Design Sprint methodology - among other Design Thinking solutions - into three key steps: problem definition, solution envisioning, and Minimum Viable Product (MVP) development.
-The purpose of this framework is to determine if an AI solution is a viable solution to a problem.
-This rapid-testing framework can be deployed and completed within a week-long sprint.
-The article below provides an in-depth explanation of the PSAI Framework, offering practical guidance and examples for applying it to solve real-world business challenges.
+This section provides an in-depth explanation of the PSAI Framework, offering practical guidance and examples for applying it to solve real-world business challenges.

 ## Understanding the PSAI Framework